Create a site collection in SharePoint Server

 Assigning a secondary site collection administrator is a best practice to ensure that someone can manage the site collection when a primary site collection administrator is not available.

-If you are using quotas to manage storage for site collections, in the Quota Template section, click a template in the Select a quota template list.
+If you are using quotas to manage storage for site collections, in the Quota Template section, click a template in the Select a quota template list and then click OK.

 Create a site collection by using Microsoft PowerShell